tagohd/mono/Characters/James Redawić/James's Excuse.md

 ---
-focus: True
+focus: False
-focusComment: Why does James make Luke get the Artifacts?
-This seems like a major plothole if not addressed. question:: Why doesn't James just get the Artifacts himself?
+aq:: Why doesn't James just get the Artifacts himself?
-Priority:: 1
 ---
 # Why doesn't James just get the Artifacts himself?
 Sudosays:: This has kind of devolved more into a discussion about magic than about the original question.
 So, are we going with that he's a paraplegic or what?